Booster set image

 If your bills are increasing, we recommend arranging a pump energy check.
 This check gives you an accurate view of current pump performance and can calculate whether any cost savings could be made by upgrading the unit.

-When a pumps pressure is too high, it puts unnecessary strain on the pump and pipework without offering any real benefit to the users of the building.
+When a pump’s pressure is too high, it puts unnecessary strain on the unit and pipework without offering any real benefit to the users of the building.

 Professional Booster Set Repairs and Maintenance